Why I Started (And Stopped) Straightening My Hair

 However, things started to change once I hit middle school.
 My curly hair got curlier, more frizzy and wild, and I put it up more often than I let it down.
 I started saying that I hated my hair, I wished and wished that my hair was different.
 I had become more aware of how I wanted to be “beautiful” and what I had to do to get there.

-The only idea I had of beauty was what was being shown to me and every other young girl in the world – airbrushed models and photo-shopped celebrities who had become the standard of beauty when in fact, their looks were nearly impossible without a team of beauticians.
+The only idea I had of beauty was what was being shown to me and every other young girl in the world – airbrushed models and photo-shopped celebrities who had become the standard of white beauty when in fact, their looks were nearly impossible without a team of beauticians.
 But still I felt like I needed to look like them.

 In 7th grade, when picture day came around, I spent hours getting my hair straightened until my neck was sore and the next day.
 I entered campus feeling like a new person.
 I mean, I had to look my best for picture day and my best was with straight hair… right?

 “Hey!
 What’s up?”